-Introduction to Athletic Training I
+Introduction to Athletic Training

-This entry-level course introduces athletic training students to the profession of athletic training.
-The course provides opportunities to learn about professionalism, equipment and supplies, basic care and prevention of injuries, taping and wrapping techniques, as well as exploring basic medical terminology.
-In addition, students will be required to obtain observation hours.
-Enrollment is reserved for athletic training majors or permission from instructor.
-1:0:1.
+This entry level course introduces students to the profession of athletic training.
+Topics include the evolution of the profession, how to care and prevent injuries using basic taping, wrapping, and orthotic fabrication skills and wound care techniques as well as learning cryotherapy and thermotherapy techniques.
+Additionally, students are required to obtain observation hours.
+Enrollment is reserved for athletic training majors only.
+3:0:3